Frequently Asked Questions

 How do I apply to the UDN study?

-Before applying to the UDN, it is important to discuss the study with a healthcare provider.
-You will also need an email address and access to the Internet.
+Before applying to the UDN, it is important to discuss the study with a health care provider.
+If you want to submit the application online, you will need an email address and access to the Internet.
 If you do not have an email address and access to the Internet, you can request a paper application by calling 1-844-RING-UDN (1-844-746-4836).
-You will also need to ask your healthcare provider to write a study recommendation letter.
+You will also need to ask your health care provider to write a study recommendation letter.
 The study recommendation letter must include:

 – Date when symptoms were first noticed